-SPOKANE, Wash. — Staff at SNAP are trying to find a home for a dog of a homeless client who passed away.
+SPOKANE, Wash. — SNAP staff found a fur-ever home for a dog who belonged to a late homeless client.

-SNAP Communications and Marketing Specialist Nicole Bishop said Ray had been a SNAP client since 2010.
-She said he had since suffered a Traumatic Brain Injury and he became homeless.
+Rocky's owner Ray had been a SNAP client since 2010, said Communications and Marketing Specialist Nicole Bishop.
+She said he had since suffered a Traumatic Brain Injury and became homeless.

-Since 2015, Ray and his companion dog, Rocky, had lived on the streets.
+Ray and Rocky, a 7 to 8-year-old Chow-Chow/Newfoundland mix, had lived on the streets since 2015.
 Bishop said Ray didn’t have a family and he saw the SNAP Homeless Services team as his family.

-Ray passed away Wednesday afternoon with the SNAP Director of Community Action, Carol Weltz, and Housing Specialist, Michelle Christie, holding his hand.
+Ray passed away on Nov.
+6 with the SNAP Director of Community Action, Carol Weltz, and Housing Specialist, Michelle Christie, holding his hand.
 Bishop said Ray had just found permanent housing through SNAP three days prior.

-“I’m going to miss Ray,” Christie said in a press release.
+“I’m going to miss Ray,” Christie said.
 “I feel better knowing he died safe, and warm, and around people who care for him.”

 Rocky stayed by Ray’s side through his period of homelessness.